 When the plants are 15cm to 23cm tall, with the first flowers forming and at the beginning of June, pot on the plants to their final large pots.
 These should have a minimum diameter of 23cm.
 (If plants are to be grown outside – harden them off over a few days before planting out.)
 Plant into the large pots so that the lowest leaves are just above soil level.
 More roots will then form up the buried stem.
 Leave 7cm at the top of the pot for watering.
 Place pots 45cm from each other to allow ventilation between plants.
 Grow Tagetes (bedding French Marigolds) in pots between tomato plants and dotted around the greenhouse to deter whitefly.

-Support the plants by attaching string to the stem below the first true leaves.
+Support the plants (the tall or cordon tomato types only) by attaching string to the stem below the first true leaves.
 Attach the other end of the string to overhead wires.
 Each plant can then be twisted gently round its string as it grows.
 Alternatively, support the plants by tying loosely with string to bamboo canes.

 Maintaining and growing on